19hours/sg-statutes/Acts/Minister for Finance (Incorporation) Act.md

 2\.—(1) The Minister for the time being charged with the responsibility for finance shall be a body corporate under the name of “Minister for Finance” (referred to in this Act as the Corporation).

-(2) The Corporation may sue and be sued in its said name and shall have perpetual succession and a corporate seal, and the said seal may from time to time be broken, changed, altered and made anew as to the Corporation seems fit and until a seal is provided under this section, a stamp bearing the inscription “Minister for Finance” may be used as the corporate seal.
+(2) The Corporation may sue and be sued in its name and shall have perpetual succession and a corporate seal, and that seal may from time to time be broken, changed, altered and made anew as to the Corporation seems fit and until a seal is provided under this section, a stamp bearing the inscription “Minister for Finance” may be used as the corporate seal.

 ### Powers